blentz100/Learn-Git-Branching-Solutions-and-Notes/README.md

 # Learn-Git-Branching-Solutions-and-Notes
-My Solutions and Notes for the Learn Git Branching Tutorial
+My Solutions and Notes for the Learn Git Branching Tutorial by Peter Cottle.